Agreements

-In our conduct with each other as activists, we agree to…
+In our conduct with each other & our community, we agree to…

-• Embrace all members and cherish diversity of sex, race, age, ethnicity, national origin, range of abilities, sexual orientation, gender identity, financial means, and education
+• Honor diversity of sex, neurotype, race, ethnicity, national origin, ability, sexual orientation, gender identity, financial means, family make-up, spiritual practice, language, and education.

 • Not share one another’s stories or struggles without consent, and be truthful when reconciling our mistakes and conflicts.

-• When in person, honor requests to refrain from technology use in communal settings.
-Any device with a microphone is a potential listening device and everyone has the right to discuss certain subjects without the risk of being recorded.
+• When in person, honor requests to refrain from technology use in communal settings, giving everyone the right to discuss certain subjects without the risk of being recorded.

-• When in virtual meeting spaces or on calls, if not using headphones, let others know about who else is in the room and may be listening, so that participants can make informed decisions about what and how they share.
+• When in virtual meeting spaces or on calls, let others know who else is in the room and may be listening, so that participants can make informed decisions about what and how they share.

 …Communicate with transparency